nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Add rigid body on terrain for collision detection

 * Animesh Grover
+	* Working with Enemy movement script
+	* Utilizing Unity AI for enemy movement
+	* Getting more enemy sprites for other levels
+	* Working with terrain collision detection

 * Watcharit Maharutainont

 * Phani Teja Kantamneni

-What tasks are blocked waiting on another team member?
+### 3. What tasks are blocked waiting on another team member?

 * Accessing public variables of other game objects
 * Waiting for enemy sprite to be created and eventually killed to display win/lose text